lugnitdgp/freepl/freepl_README.txt

    You would be prompted to add an admin user, this would be your username and password, for administering.
 DO NOT DISCLOSE IT to anyone.

+   Then do 'python manage.py collectstatic', this will place all the static files of the installed apps like admin into the static root.

 4. Create an .xls file as given in the repo, and place it at the same place, for the player list.